PFOS: VOLUME 21

 Label: Brainstorm Productions

-Rx YP is a young artist from Atlanta who’s built a following on YouTube and SoundCloud through his collaborations with underground innovators like Baby Plug and Rx Peso.
+Rx YP is a young artist from Atlanta who’s built a small but fervent following on YouTube and SoundCloud through his collaborations with underground innovators like Baby Plug and Rx Peso.
 His ascent in ATL’s rap scene has been stymied by legal problems, but he managed to record his new EP YP Meets Gunna with the producer Rx Brainstorm during a recent stretch of relative freedom.

 “We made YP Meets Gunna at YP’s folks’ spot on the east side the week he got out,” Brainstorm tells me over Instagram DM.
 “He was out about 4-5 days before he got locked back up.”

 The brilliance of Rx YP’s music reveals itself through immersion.
 Lyrics that feel like throwaways at first get repeated into abstraction.
-Songs that initially scan as predictable collapse on themselves and morph into unexpected shapes.
+Structures that initially scan as predictable collapse on themselves and morph into unexpected shapes.
 Brainstorm’s production puts a psychedelic spin on YP’s freewheeling verses, and the final product sounds like a message from the future.
 In YP’s smoked-out house of mirrors, familiar phrases become jumping off points for impressionistic tongue-twisters.
 “Hundred round drum, get the issue / Hundred round drum, big pistols / Hundred round drum, get the picture?”